kallaway/100-days-of-code/r1-log.md

 Updated my portfolio page.
 Both styling and content needed to be changed.
 Good practice for grid and flexbox.
 Also updated my projects: added short demo videos and extended readme files and descriptions.

+### R1D48
+Updated some css on my portfolio and planning my next project.
+Also did some #reactjs on #freeCodeCamp.